-Registering a new state must be performed at module initialization step.
-Thus, using OCaml let module construct is forbidden here (except if you really know what you are doing).
+Registering a new state must be performed when the plugin is initialized.
+Thus, using OCaml let module construct to register the new state is forbidden (except if you really know what you are doing).

-5.12.3 Registering a New State
+4.12.3 Registering a New State

 Here we explain how to register and use a state.
-Registration through the use of the low-level functor State\builder.Register is postponed in Section 5.12.4 because it is more tricky and rarely useful.
+Registration through the use of the low-level functor State\builder.Register is postponed in Section 4.12.4 because it is more tricky and rarely useful.